 The newer Wacom-penabled tablets have Wacom Active Electrostatic Solution, also called Wacom ES or Wacom AES.
 Some of these pens take a battery; others can be charged via a charging port.
 AES is nearly as sensitive as EMR.
 Here’s a diagram from Wacom:

 Microsoft’s Surface line, all use N-trig, though the original Surface Pro and Surface 2 used Wacom EMR.
 The Vaio Z Canvas also uses N-trig.

 N-trig DuoSense pens take a battery and are based on projected capacitive touch technology, and combine pen and multitouch.
 You do not see the cursor while drawing.
 When you draw, the mark is right below the pen.

-Though we do not feel the N-trig has as fluid a drawing experience or the accuracy of Wacom, some of the best tablet PCs use N-trig and many artists do like it.
+Though we do not feel the N-trig has as fluid a drawing experience or the accuracy of Wacom, for an overall productivity tool, we have the Surface Pro on our best tablet PC list, and it uses N-trig.
+Many artists do like it.